Invest in the College of Engineering

 Since opening its doors in 1996, the Virginia Commonwealth University College of Engineering has modeled the transformative power of public and private partnerships.
 Private support helped build East and West Halls and fuels our ongoing expansion.
 It also endows professorships, funds scholarships and develops dynamic co-curricular programming.
 Your investment provides students with the tools to become the next generation of innovative engineers, and faculty with funding for groundbreaking research.

-Approximately $7 million is provided annually to the School of Engineering by alumni, parents and corporate and community friends.
-This outstanding legacy of support is vital to the school’s growth and development and greatly benefits our faculty and students.
+Friends of the College of Engineering have built a legacy of support that is vital to the college’s growth and greatly benefits our faculty and students.
 The following are just a few examples of your dollars at work.

-About one-third of incoming freshmen attend the School of Engineering on scholarship each year.
-Gifts to establish or supplement annual or endowed scholarships help VCU attract the highest caliber students and directly help those in need complete their degrees.
-Endowed fellowships enable graduate students to attend VCU and pursue advanced and highly technological research initiatives.
+Student support: Gifts to annual or endowed scholarships help us attract the highest caliber students and directly aid talented students in need.
+Endowed fellowships bring top graduate students to VCU’s advanced research initiatives.

-Endowed professorships and chairs allow the School of Engineering to attract and retain top faculty from around the country to continue their teaching and research at VCU.
-Annual gifts also provide critical resources to support entrepreneurial research and teaching initiatives.
-Gifts from parents recognize faculty for their excellence in teaching and research mentoring.
+Faculty endowments: Endowed professorships and chairs help the College of Engineering recruit and retain top faculty from around the country and support entrepreneurial research and teaching initiatives.

-The School of Engineering’s capital projects, both planned and under way, represent the aspirations of VCU in physical form.
-These projects include the construction of new facilities, additions and improvements to existing buildings on campus, and acquisition of land or buildings.
+Capital projects: Help us build the future - literally - with a gift to capital projects.
+These projects include the construction of new facilities, additions and improvements to existing buildings on campus and acquisition of land or buildings.